xtcyclist/Phi-Benchmark/README.md

 ### Bandwidth (DDR or MCDRAM)

-With the 'MCDRAM' macro defined, the code in bandwidth.c tests whether MCDRAM is availiable by calling APIs from the memkind library.
-It it is availiable, spaces would be allocated in the MCDRAM for the bandwidth measurement.
+With the 'MCDRAM' macro defined, the code in bandwidth.c tests whether MCDRAM is availiable by calling APIs from the memkind library (lines 281 - 298).
+If it is availiable, spaces would be allocated in the MCDRAM for the bandwidth measurement.
 If 'MCDRAM' is not defined, DDR would be used.

 In the Makefile, we have specified the target 'MCDRAM' to make the code with 'MCDRAM' defined, and the target 'bandwidth' for the normal DDR.